AndreaDiotallevi/learning-journal/daily-notes.md

     - Only talk to your immediate friends.

   - **Open closed principle**: tells us that we want our code to be open for extension but closed for modification.
-The ida is that if we need to add some new functionality then we can do that by extending our code rather than modifying it.
+The idea is that if we need to add some new functionality then we can do that by extending our code rather than modifying it.

 ### Days 13-14 - Saturday-Sunday 23th-24th November 2019

-- - [Takeway challenge](https://github.com/AndreaDiotallevi/takeaway-challenge/blob/master/MY_README.md) over the weekend.
-I had fun solving the challenge and learned how to use the Twilio API, how to test 3rd party dependencies and how to correctly use the dependency injection principle.
+- [Takeway challenge](https://github.com/AndreaDiotallevi/takeaway-challenge/blob/master/MY_README.md) over the weekend.
+I had fun solving the challenge and learned how to use the Twilio API, test 3rd party dependencies, use environment variables and apply the dependency injection principle.